May 30: The photograph becomes a monument.

 The saints in the illustrations from Butler’s books themselves carry or are associated with geometric solids and patterns; fleurs-de-lis, haloes and headdresses, even a miniature castle, patterned fabrics, and the quills some hold touch points with Muir’s linear rays and angles.
 Their drapery presents a softer version of the marks of the chisel in the granite and basalt forms in which they are enclosed.
 These illustrations by unknown artists in Europe are now embedded in these rock forms either as victims on sacrificial altars, or as benign apparitions.

-In some ways Muir inherits the photo-collage and tactile forms of Elwyn Lyn (1917-1997), whose Saintly Hill (c.1961) my family once owned which now resides in the collection of the Castlemaine Art Gallery.
+In some ways Muir inherits the photo-collage and tactile forms of Elwyn Lyn (1917-1997), whose Saintly Hill (c.1961) my family once owned which now resides in the collection of the Castlemaine Art Museum.

 Muir’s saints thus find themselves in a landscape of the dry interiors Australia, instead of being borne up by the heavenly clouds seen in icons and on cathedral vaults.
 They are monumentalised in hewn rock whose gravity and equilibrium they share.
 Few in our culture have any belief in saints and the Church’s veneration of virginity and martyrdom seems alien, yet our contemplation of the enduring nature of resting stone gives these unworldly, brave and infinitely patient women a home, and remind us of earthly, less sacralised virtues and the beauty of good.